Rosuav/Gypsum/plugins/README.rst

-	void load_content(mapping(string:mixed) info) { } //Store information from info into the window void delete_content(string kwd,mapping(string:mixed) info) { } //Delete the thing with the given keyword. constant descr_key="title"; //Set this to a key inside the info mapping to populate with descriptions.
+	void load_content(mapping(string:mixed) info) { } //Store information from info into the window void delete_content(string kwd,mapping(string:mixed) info) { } //Delete the thing with the given keyword. constant descr_key="title"; //Set this to a key inside the info mapping to populate with descriptions. string selectme="keyword"; //Preselect this item.
+Otherwise, -- New -- is preselected, or the first.

 The layout of your window is governed by the broad structure of a configdlg, with a "content block" incorporated in the right hand panel.
 The simplest way